Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

 \subsection{Using ALMA and ngVLA to Constrain Planet Formation}

-Although the thermal flux from the planetary envelope can be calculated (from either 1-D models or 3-D simulations), it is quite challenging to detect these low-mass planets in real observations.
-The TW Hydrae observation of \cite{Tsukagoshi2019} has a spatial resolution of $\sim$ 2.5 au, smaller than the 4 au disc scale height at 52 au.
-Together with the high sensitivity ($\sigma\sim$9 $\mu$Jy/beam) at 1.3 mm, the 250 $\mu$Jy clump is robustly detected.
+It is quite challenging to detect the low-mass planet even with ALMA observations. { TW Hydrae is one of the closest protostar ($\sim$59.5 pc), making such detection possible. } The observation by \cite{Tsukagoshi2019} has a spatial resolution of $\sim$ 2.5 au, smaller than the 4 au disc scale height at 52 au.
+Together with the high sensitivity ($\sigma\sim$9 $\mu$Jy/beam) at 1.3 mm, the 250 $\mu$Jy clump can be robustly detected.
 Since other protoplanetary discs are much further away ($\gtrsim$100 pc), it is difficult to obtain similar resolution and sensitivity.
 The closest observations regarding resolution and sensitivity are DSHARP observations \citep{Andrews2018}, which have resolutions of $\sim$5 au at 150 pc and $\sigma\sim$10-20 $\mu$Jy/beam at 1.3 mm.
-Many potential point sources with $\sim$50-100 $\mu$Jy have been found in these discs \citep{Andrews2021}. \cite{Andrews2021} search for circumplanetary discs (CPDs) within the gaps.
+Several potential point sources with $\sim$50-100 $\mu$Jy have been found in these discs \citep{Andrews2021}. \cite{Andrews2021} search for circumplanetary discs (CPDs) within the gaps.
 Unlike CPDs whose thermal radiation largely depends on the CPD accretion physics \citep{isella2014,Zhu2018}, the flux from the embedded planetary envelope studied here should roughly scale with the background disc flux when the disc is optically thin.
-The disc serves as the outer boundary of the envelope so that the envelope density scales with the disc density.
+The disc serves as the outer boundary of the envelope, so that the density at the outer envelope scales with the disc density (Equations \ref{eq:rhorz} and \ref{eq:rhor}).
 The background disc flux per beam at 1.3 mm is